Do Rottweilers Shed and What Should You Expect When Shedding Season Starts

 How Often Will You Need to Bathe Your Rottweiler?

-According to The Dog Grooming Tutorial, your Rottie will need to be bathed every four to six weeks.
+Your Rottie must be bathed every four to six weeks.
 Bathing your dog more often is seldom necessary.

 Even during shedding season, you won’t necessarily need to bathe your dog more often.
 The main thing to keep in mind during this time is that you should give your dog a thorough brushing first.